pbaker2018/Pairing-with-Beatrice-over-Scrabble/README.md

 ## Motivation
 This was a challenge to extend our prior knowledge.
-We had both already written a Scrabble function, but here, we had to put it in to a 'class Scrabble', and re-arrange it so it would pass the pre-written RSpec tests.(note: tests were not written by us)
+We had both already written a Scrabble function, but here, we had to put it in to a 'class Scrabble', and re-arrange it so it would pass the pre-written RSpec tests (NOTE: Tests were not written by us).
 The aim of this challenge was to:
 - get us used to pairing
 - introduce us to using Class